m4sterbunny/Demo/source/pages/portfolio.rst

 User Guide Documentation
 ------------------------

 Of all the material I create, user documentation is probably the most likely not to be publicly accessible.
-For example, I created Pathfinder's SAAS documentation in rST (restructued text), making use of the glossary feature offered by Read the Docs.
-I provided annotated screen shots and detailed the function of various tool-sets.
+For example, I created Pathfinder's SAAS documentation in rST (restructured text), making use of the glossary feature offered by Read the Docs.
+I provided annotated screen-shots and detailed the function of various tool sets.

 This SaaS documentation item is in review and is exposed from my account (with permission).
 It was written in Markdown in GitBook:

 - Allelica_

-I often create high-level documentation to assist user understanding of the use cases for the API specification that I have created or edited.
-Such as this `high level documentation for Algopix <Algopix_HighLevel_>`_, and the user guide for Skyway_.
+I often create high-level documentation to assist user understanding of the use cases for the API specification that I have created or edited: such as this `high level documentation for Algopix <Algopix_HighLevel_>`_, and the user guide for Skyway_.

 Not only do I create user guides from scratch, but I also assist with editing the existing documents: